 This past February, NASA released nine more posters.
 These showcased getaways within our own solar system.

-A little paragraph at the bottom of each poster spells out the creative rationale behind each.
-But chances are it’ll stump anyone who hasn’t taken astronomy 101 in college.
-One needn’t read it, though.
-And even if one did and came away confused, the accompanying illustration would surely, offset that effect, for they beam one to alien worlds as magical and enchanting as “Oz.”
-Oddly, they’re both unfamiliar and familiar, at the same time, because some of them evoke American monuments.
+A little paragraph at the bottom of each poster explains each of them.
+But chances are it’ll stump anyone who hasn’t taken Astronomy 101 in college.
+One could forgo reading it, of course.
+But if one didn’t and came away confused, the effect would surely, be offset by the accompanying illustration, many of which have hidden references to American monuments.

-Enceladus, Saturn’s icy moon, is touted as the home of the “Cold Faithful” in a nod to the “Old Faithful” in Wyoming’s Yellow Stone National Park.
-Only, the 100 geysers (“cryovolcanoes”) in its south polar region belch plumes of cold steam and salt; not jets of molten rocks as do terrestrial volcanoes.
+Enceladus, Saturn’s icy moon, is touted as the home of the “Cold Faithful” in a nod to the “Old Faithful” in Wyoming’s Yellowstone National Park.
+Only, the 100 geysers (cryovolcanoes) in its south polar region belch plumes of cold steam and salt, not jets of hot, molten rocks as do terrestrial volcanoes.

 Venus, the second rock from the Sun, is “voted” the “best place in the solar system to watch the Mercury transit.”
 The poster invites one to make a trip to its “Cloud 9 Observatory,” a Venusian landmark reminiscent of “Cloud City,” the top-shaped mining colony, hovering over the cloudscape of Bespin in “The Empire Strikes Back” (1980).

-Titan, Saturn’s largest moon, which is larger than Pluto, larger than Mercury, has a claim to fame: it’s the only moon with a thick atmosphere.
+Titan, Saturn’s largest moon, which is larger than both Pluto and Mercury, has a claim to fame: it’s the only moon with a thick atmosphere.
 Much like the worlds in the outer solar system, it too, is frigid, but it conceals an underground ocean of liquid water beneath its frozen shell.

-Its ground, however, is broken by depressions, filled with something oily.
-At minus 290 degrees Fahrenheit, Titan is exceedingly cold for water to exist in its native state.
+Its surface, however, is broken by depressions, filled with an oily stuff.
+At minus 290 Fahrenheit, Titan is exceedingly cold for water to exist in its native state.
 But methane and ethane—ordinarily, gases on Earth—can.
 Titan’s equivalent of water, these hydrocarbons form lakes and seas on it.

 It also lets one experience the “charm” of a technology, which from tomorrow’s perspective would seem “quaint.”
-Voyager II had hitched a ride on the gravity of planets on its itinerary to gain speed and to propel itself outward in the solar system—a maneuver called “gravity assist.”
+Voyager II had hitched a ride on the gravity of the planets on its itinerary to both gain speed and to propel itself outward in the solar system in a maneuver called “gravity assist.”
 It flew by Jupiter for reconnaissance as well as to get a boost to Saturn.
 It then latched onto Saturn’s gravity to get to Uranus.
 Next, it rode the latter to “climb” all the way to Neptune and beyond.

 He was correct, though.
 However, those exoplanets have remained hidden for long.
-One: unlike stars, they don’t twinkle as they have no luminescence of their own.
-Two: their presence is all the more dimmer in the dazzling glare of their own star, making them appear no brighter than a firefly, flitting about in the cone of a floodlight.
-Three: they’re too remote to be seen from an interstellar ravine away.
+One: Unlike stars, they don’t twinkle as they have no luminescence of their own.
+Two: Their presence is all the more dimmer in the dazzling glare of their respective stars, making them appear no brighter than a firefly flitting about in the cone of a floodlight.
+Three: They’re too remote to be seen from an interstellar ravine away.

 There was nothing pedestrian about it.
 Dimidium—as it was later named—was a gaseous whopper that wheeled so tightly around its star that it nearly grazed it.
 It also spun swiftly, twirling around it once every four days.
 Astronomers hadn’t seen anything quite like it before.

-A Cyclopean eye, in essence—15 feet long and nine feet across—its task was to gaze at a rich sidereal field in the constellations Cygnus and Lyra, searching for other Earth-like planets.
+A Cyclopean eye, in essence, 15 feet long; nine, wide, its task was to stare at a rich sidereal field in the constellations Cygnus and Lyra, searching for other Earth-like planets.
 For four years, it monitored stars within a range of 3,000 light-years, measuring dips in their brightness, which occurs when a planet passes in front of it.
 (For an Earth-size planet, crossing a Sun-like star, the drop in stellar wattage is 0.01 percent.)

 Kepler has sent back a deep mine of valuable data, which continue to be analyzed.
 At this writing, a little over 1,960 exoplanets have been detected over the past two decades, the bulk of them its catches.
 They’re wide-ranging, varying in size, composition and the size of their orbit around their parent star.

 There are some that stand out even in this heterogeneous collection.
 WASP-17B moves in a direction counter to the rotation of its star.
 Another has been bent into the shape of an egg by the gravity of its own star.
-Kepler-7B has the consistency of Styrofoam, such that if a swimming pool could be found, massive enough to fit the planet, it’d bob like a buoy.
+Kepler-7B is so puffy that if a swimming pool could be found, massive enough to fit the planet, it’d bob like a buoy.
 Kepler-22B could be an “ocean world.”
-Kepler 10-B is a blazingly hot globe that’s as compressed as a dumbbell.
+Kepler-10B is a blazingly hot globe that’s as compressed as a dumbbell.

 One could catch a flight even if they showed up half an hour before the call to board.
-Once on board, even in economy class, seats were not cramped.
-There was plenty of legroom.
+Seats in economy class were not cramped, with plenty of legroom.
 Ornery flight attendants didn’t disburse packets of pretzels.
-Moreover, everything from cabin upholstery to the uniforms of the stewardesses to the tableware had élan.
+Moreover, everything from the cabin upholstery to the uniforms of the stewardesses to the tableware had élan.